The following checklists will help you make sure that you are fully prepared for your exchange experience.

-- informed the faculty registry that you are going on exchange?
-Remember to supply a contact address to the faculty registry when you get there if you are not able to do this before you go.
+- informed the campus registry that you are going on exchange?
+Remember to supply a contact address to the campus registry when you get there if you are not able to do this before you go

 - arranged travel and medical insurance, and ensured you have sufficient cover for your destination country?

 - arranged any immunisations that are needed?
 Check at least 6–8 weeks before your trip in case you need to get any